closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 [react-native-webview](https://github.com/react-native-webview/react-native-webview)
 library.
 It's a mature, actively developed, and popular library.

-Since we wanted to do more than _just_ have a web view we knew we'd need two-way communication between the native app and the web app.
+Since we wanted to do more than _just_ have a web view, we knew we'd need two-way communication between the native app and the web app.
 Fortunately, React Native WebView provides several primitives for communicating between the native app and the web app.